bahrus/xtal-element/README.md

 ],
 ```

 This can act as a "post binding" prop setting of the host element itself.
-This can allow us to declarative continue the processing "chain" of reactions -- "bind these elements / add event handlers, then set property "finishedSettingProps" to true, which another reaction can then, well, react to.
+This can allow us to declaratively continue the processing "chain" of reactions -- "bind these elements / add event handlers, then set property "finishedSettingProps" to true, which another "propAction" reaction can then, well, react to.

 </details>